 Through the Saskatoon Theological Union (STU), St. Andrews’s students have the opportunity to share their journey with Anglican and Lutheran students in joint classes, access to faculty, shared worship and the resources of each college.
 The STU Library brings together the collections of the library resources at St. Andrew’s, the Lutheran Theological Seminary, the College of Emmanuel and St. Chad and Horizon Pentecostal College to ensure that library resources are comprehensive, complementary and contemporary.
-Through our partnership with Hanshin University in Seoul, South Korea, St. Andrew’s students have opportunity to study with exchange students from Hanshin or to participate in exchange to Hanshin.
+Through our partnership with Hanshin University and SungKongHoe University (both in Seoul, South Korea), St. Andrew’s students have opportunities to study with exchange students from both Hanshin or SungKongHoe or participate in exchanges with either university.

 Programs To Fit Your Goals

 The needs of every student are unique, and St. Andrew’s College provides flexible programs that keep the individual in mind.
 Our unique ordination-track degree program offers the opportunity to gain pastoral experience as a student minister, complete with salary, while working toward your degree.
 And many of our degree and diploma courses are available in alternative modes including online and distance education or as week-long intensive courses.